Lamivudine (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease or pancreas problems.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, diabetes, or a history of pancreas problems.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.